mattheww/gomill/gomill_docs/competitions.rst

 the engines' standard error going to the console (any :setting:`discard_stderr` player settings are ignored).

-For playoffs, only players listed in matchups are checked (and matchups with :pl-setting:`number_of_games` set to ``0`` are ignored).
+For playoff tournaments, only players listed in matchups are checked (and matchups with :pl-setting:`number_of_games` set to ``0`` are ignored).
 If a player appears in more than one matchup, the board size and komi from its first matchup are used.

+For all-play-all tournaments, all players listed as :aa-setting:`competitors` are checked.

 For tuning events, the opponent and one sample candidate are checked.